sagnikc395/100xdevs-cohort1/notes/week8/week8.2 - deploying npm packages, monorepos intro.md

 - .npmignore (root folder) ->
 	- add files and folders that we dont want to publish to the registry.
 - also again when we publish , need to change the version again , and cannot use the previous verison.

+- when we install in client and server , it will give a declaration file does not exist.
+- i.e the types for the files are not as it has only .js files.
+- we have not published the files for it and we need to create declaration files for it.
+## .d.ts ->
+- very useful in declaration files.
+- just gives the types for the code.
+- this contains just the interfaces and the types and not the runtime javascript code.
+- enable declarations : true in tsconfig; helpful for others to get our modules as dependency.
+-